realworldocaml/book/en/02-guided-tour.md

 such languages, null is lurking everywhere.

 In OCaml, however, nulls are explicit.
-A value of type `string * string` always actually contains two two well-defined values of type `string`.
-If you want to allow, say, the first of those, to possibly be absent, then you need to change the type to something like `string option * string`.
+A value of type `string * string` always actually contains two well-defined values of type `string`.
+If you want to allow, say, the first of those to be absent, then you need to change the type to `string option * string`.
 As we'll see, this explicitness allows the compiler to provide a great deal of help in making sure you're correctly handing the possibility of missing data.

 ## Records and Variants